Krupanjac/csd_test_1/README.md

 ## Project Structure and Hierarchy

 This project implements a Linked List traversal structure in C++.
-Entry test for Cl1ient Side Developer C++ position.
+Entry test for Client Side Developer C++ position.

 ### File Hierarchy